Josh Bell Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Rangers' 4.16 team ERA ranks 14th across all MLB pitching staffs.

-- In his last appearance on Tuesday, July 25 against the Houston Astros, the righty tossed five innings, giving up six earned runs while surrendering seven hits.
+- In his most recent time out on Wednesday, the lefty tossed six scoreless innings against the Chicago White Sox while surrendering two hits.

-- The 31-year-old has put together a 3.66 ERA and 7.4 strikeouts per nine innings in 19 games this season, while allowing a batting average of .242 to opposing hitters.
+- The 32-year-old has a 4.36 ERA and 9.6 strikeouts per nine innings across 21 games this season, while giving up a batting average of .237 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.